-As we rake leaves, dig out our mothers’ pie recipes or make travel plans this week, it’s a good time to remember that feeling grateful is not just good for our mental health.
+As we rake leaves, dig out our mothers’ pie recipes or make travel plans for Thanksgiving week, it’s a good time to remember that feeling grateful is not just good for our mental health.
 Studies suggest it may also help improve heart health, lower blood pressure and reduce inflammation.
 (Hey, we work with doctors, so we like to include some science!)

 With that in mind, our colleagues at The Skin Cancer Foundation share their thoughts on thankfulness.

 I am thankful that The Skin Cancer Foundation gives me the opportunity to engage with researchers working diligently to increase our understanding of skin cancers, to partner with talented dermatologists who provide such wonderful care to patients and to collaborate with my coworkers who are so passionately devoted to confronting skin cancer.
 It’s truly inspiring and leaves me deeply grateful.

 — Paul Melia, director of operations

 I’m thankful that I live in the heart of New York City, close to our SCF office, dear friends and a fantastic farmers’ market in Union Square, with a bountiful harvest of colorful ingredients for Thanksgiving.
 (Have you hugged a squash today?)
 I’m also grateful for my 13 skin cancer scars and all the brilliant and caring dermatologists and Mohs surgeons who have sliced, diced, diagnosed and stitched me up.
 They’re why I’m passionate about this cause. — Julie Bain, senior director, science & education